devsecops-workshop/workshop-guide/content/3-inner-loop/_index.md

 weight = 7
 +++

-In this part of the workshop you'll experience how modern software development using the OpenShift tooling can be done in a fast, iterative way. **Inner loop** here means `this is the way`, sorry, process, for developers to try out new things and quickly change and test their code on OpenShift without having to build new images all the time or being a Kubernetes expert.
+In this part of the workshop you'll experience how modern software development using the OpenShift tooling can be done in a fast, iterative way. **Inner loop** here means `this is the way`, sorry, `process`, for developers to try out new things and quickly change and test their code on OpenShift without having to build new images all the time or being a Kubernetes expert.

 As an example you'll create a new Java application.
 You don't need to have prior experience programming in Java as this will be kept really simple.